 About Hodge Jones & Allen

-Hodge Jones & Allen LLP has represented ordinary people caught up in the most extraordinary events for almost four decades.
+Hodge Jones & Allen has represented ordinary people caught up in the most extraordinary events for almost four decades.
 To this day the firm remains committed to providing first-class legal help to individuals and organisations alike, based on a strong set of ethical values that permeate throughout the firm.
 Patrick Allen was the first managing partner and still leads the firm with passion and enthusiasm 38 years on.

 Hodge Jones and Allen employs over 220 staff, based in Euston NW1.
 The firm’s team of specialists deal with Personal Injury, Medical Negligence, Industrial Disease, Civil Liberties, Criminal Defence, Court of Protection, Dispute Resolution, Employment, Family Law, Military Claims, Serious Fraud, Social Housing, Wills & Probate and Property Disputes.

 - Recognised as a Tier 1 firm across a number of disciplines by Chambers UK